theRealAph/ScopeLocals/README.md

 Inside the `for` loop at 6. a virtual thread is forked to run the handler on each `DBRow`.
 After the loop at 7. a call to `join()` ensures that all the rows have been processed before the try block is exited.
-The `join()` call is not strictly needed.
-When the `try` block is exited the `StructuredExcutor` `close()` method gets called, ensuring that all forked virtual threads are joined before it completes.

 Rebinding ensures that the callback can only access the behaviour provided by the `Logger` API.
 The handler call at 6. is in the extent of the `run()`.